 The broadcaster established numerous premium subscription cable and satellite channels.

 A movie channel, called Encore, was launched in April 1991.
-It had eight sub-channels, each specialising in different genres:
+Over the years it introduced further sub-channels, each specialising in different genres:

 - Encore Action